 The UCLA Samueli School of Engineering and the California NanoSystems Institute are pleased to announce the forthcoming merger of our Nanoelectronics Research Facility (NRF) and Integrated Systems Nanofabrication Clean Room (ISNC) into a single upgraded facility, the UCLA Nanolab.

 Interested in becoming a member of the UCLA Nanofabrication Laboratory?
-Please read and complete the form linked at right.
-All Nanolab Users must attend Orientation, Safety Walkthrough and Core Training.
-In addition, New Users must pass the Classmarker Cleanroom Safety Test and have valid UCLA EHS Lab Safety Fundamental Concepts Certification.
+Click the Sign Up button below.
+Read and complete the linked form.
+All Nanolab users must attend Orientation, Safety Walkthrough and Core Training.
+In addition, new users must pass the Classmarker Cleanroom Safety Test and have valid UCLA EHS Lab Safety Fundamental Concepts Certification.